The Warm Weather Has Arrived and the Ticks Have Returned

-We also received a question regarding pets and whether they can spread a tick borne illness to humans.
-Currently, there is no evidence to support this concern, however ticks can certainly ride a pet into the home and crawl upon a human and bite them.
-There has also been some talk that cats are not infected by tick diseases, however research has shown that cats can have tick related diseases in their blood, they do not exhibit the same symptoms as do dogs.
+We also received a question regarding whether pets can spread a tick-borne illness to humans.
+No evidence supports this concern; however, ticks can undoubtedly ride a pet into the home, crawl upon a human, and bite them.
+There has also been some talk that tick diseases do not infect cats; however, research has shown that cats can have tick-related diseases in their blood but do not exhibit the same symptoms as dogs.

 Things to Do to Prevent Tick Bites

-There are many things you can do to try and avoid tick bites, unfortunately, no one of these things are fool-proof, so it's important to take many safety measures to keep yourself healthy.
+You can do many things to try and avoid tick bites; unfortunately, none of these things are foolproof, so it's essential to take many safety measures to keep yourself healthy.
 Here are some tips: